This healthy chicken sausage pasta with spinach, lemon, and green beans is healthy, full of flavor, and filling! Ready in less than 30 minutes.

 If you still want your pasta and a bit of meat but you don't want to spoil your new year's resolution, this dish is for you.

 The spinach and green beans are packed with vitamins.
 The lemon, sun-dried tomatoes, and garlic give it a pop of flavor.
 If you want a bit of spice, add some red pepper flakes.
 And chicken sausage is a lot healthier than some alternatives out there.

 It doesn't take long at all to throw this dish together, and you can feel pretty good doing it.

-I hope you enjoy my chicken sausage pasta with spinach, lemon, and green beans!
+I hope you enjoy this healthy chicken sausage pasta!

 - 8 ounces uncooked pasta